Distill.io

 For Open Source Researchers, Distill.io can be an invaluable tool for:

-• Monitoring Target Websites: Keep track of updates on websites related to investigations, such as changes in content, new postings, or removals.
+Monitoring Target Websites: Keep track of updates on websites related to investigations, including changes in content, new postings, and removals.

-• Tracking Social Media Profiles: Monitor public social media pages or profiles for updates without the need to log into the platform.
+Tracking Social Media Profiles: Monitor public social media pages or profiles for updates without needing to log in to the platform.

-• Alerting on Keyword Changes: Set up alerts for specific keywords or phrases appearing or disappearing from web pages, which can signal significant events.
+Alerting on Keyword Changes: Set up alerts for specific keywords or phrases that appear or disappear from web pages, which can signal significant events.

-• Archiving Web Page Changes: Maintain a history of changes to a web page, which can be useful for documenting the evolution of information over time.
+Archiving Web Page Changes: Maintaining a history of changes to a web page is useful for documenting the evolution of information over time.

 Key Features Beneficial for Open Source Researchers

-• Visual representation of what has changed on the page.
+Visual representation of the changes made to the page.

 Using Distill.io